-If you are in need of urgent or crisis support, please contact Lewis and Clark Crisis Counseling (available all hours) at 503-265-7804 or the crisis text line by texting “Oregon” to 741-741.
+• If you are in need of urgent or crisis support outside of our office hours, please contact the 988 Suicide and Crisis Lifeline by calling 988 or contact the crisis text line by texting “Oregon” to 741-741.
 There are additional crisis services available here.

 Overview